su66uu/FullForm/README.md

 - `/usr/local/bin/fullform lookup XYZ` opens a not-found dialog.
 - **Look Up FullForm** works from selected text in TextEdit.
 - Reinstalling does not overwrite an existing `~/Library/Application Support/FullForm/fullform.json`.

-## Current Limitations

-- Exact lookup only.
-- No fuzzy search.
-- No scanning inside longer selected sentences.
-- No glossary editing UI.
-- No team sync or cloud storage.
-- No Slack API integration.
-- Package signing and notarization are not implemented yet.